tkherman/Texas-Hold-em-Game/KNOWNBUGS.md

-1) need to properly cite rankings list
-2) should probably show cards after a round ends (like if comparing when nobody folds)
+1) should probably show cards after a round ends (like if comparing when nobody folds)
-3) add suits if possible
+2) add suits if possible
-4) further test AI
+3) further test AI